aclap-dev/jocly/README.md

 Using Jocly in a Web page
 -------------------------

-After building Jocly, copy the `dist/browser` directory as `jocly` into your project filesystem.
+After building Jocly, copy the `dist/browser/` directory as `jocly/` into your project filesystem.

 Insert this line to your HTML source code:
 ````